School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 Why Canada?

-• Cultural wealth
+• Cultural richness

-• Safe environment and landscapes.
+• A safe environment and magnificent landscapes.

 Located just outside Vancouver, Burnaby is a family-friendly, multicultural and vibrant city.
-With a population of 270,000, Burnaby is well served by an excellent public transport network.
+With a population of 270,000, it is well served by an excellent public transport network.
 Thanks to the SkyTrain, Vancouver can be reached in 30 minutes, and in 45 minutes you can go skiing in the mountains.

 The district is home to students of 40 different nationalities, making for total immersion in English.